 An important part of the application feasibility score is how well the proposal addresses compliance with applicable laws and regulations.
 Applicants should use the Description of Activity Form (DCA-5) to describe compliance actions to be undertaken by local government applicants and, if funded, grant recipients.
 Applications that fail to demonstrate compliance with applicable laws and regulation will lose points in the rating and selection process.
-If a CDBG grant is awarded, the Department of Community Affairs will provide local government representatives additional compliance training at a Recipients' Workshop.
+If a CDBG grant is awarded, the Department of Community Affairs will provide local government representatives additional compliance training at the 2018 DCA Fall Conference.